'Awesome' Perseid meteor shower coming next week to a sky near you

 The best summertime meteor shower – the Perseids – will be coming to a sky near you next weekend, weather permitting.

-During the Perseids' peak on the nights of August 11-12 and August 12-13, skywatchers should see about 60-70 meteors per hour, Space.com said.
+During the Perseids' peak on the nights of Aug.
+11-12 and Aug.
+12-13, skywatchers should see about 60 to 70 meteors per hour, Space.com said.
 The best views will come before dawn on the 13th, Astronomy magazine predicts.

 An added bonus is that moonlight will not interfere with the spectacle this year.
 "The moon will be near new moon, it will be a crescent, which means it will set before the Perseid show gets underway after midnight," NASA's Bill Cooke told Space.com.